ProfessorX/CIS501/README.md

 mentioned in IBM Research paper.
 (Well, I have to do this since I am the team leader.)

+Next few things to do:
+    1. Reformat the data format.
+    2. finish the festlearn commands.
+    3. finish the rest commands for other packages.

 ### Possible Running ###
 weka.classifiers.meta.EnsembleSelection -W /home/abrahamx91/Masdar-Institute/Data-Mining/Project/Train -P rmse -A library -B 10 -V 0.25 -E 0.5 -H 100 -I 1.0 -X 1 -R -G -S 1